 The slow regain started to speed up.
 I let carbs rule my life.
 I no longer told myself I knew what I had to do to lose weight.
 I was at a loss.
 I failed at surgery.
 I was back to quickly outgrowing Lane Bryant.
 I was hopeless and I weighed 276.
 I regained 96 pounds.

 I decided to start looking up information about revision surgery.
-I didn’t even know if it was possible.
+I didn't even know if it was possible.
 As I was doing a search, I came across the BariatricEating.com website and started reading these success stories of people who had regained weight and lost it without surgery.
 Was it real?
 I kept reading and reading.
-Fatbrain kept saying those stories weren’t real and that it was just a marketing gimmick to sell those expensive products.
+Fatbrain kept saying those stories weren't real and that it was just a marketing gimmick to sell those expensive products.
 I stopped reading and kept on eating junk, avoiding cameras, scales, and doctors.
 Eventually I stood up to fatbrain.
 What would it hurt to try Inspire.
 It might be a lie and taste horrible, like all the others I tried to tolerate before and after surgery.
 I might fail at this back on track plan like I failed at surgery.
-Then a very very very TINY voice said “but it might work”.
-I decided to commit to the 48 hour reset.
-I ordered a bag of caramel latte Inspire.
+Then a very very very TINY voice said "but it might work".
+I decided to commit to the 48 hour reset and ordered it.
 While I was waiting for it to arrive I read and read and read some more on the website.
-I had the reset and bot plans memorized, along with some FAQs.
+I had the 48 Hour Reset and Inspire Diet plans memorized, along with some FAQs.

 I started the reset on January 20, 2016.
 The first thing I noticed was that folks were right about Inspire.
 It was different from all the other protein powders.
 It mixed easily and didn't have that funky smell or texture or after taste.
 I made it through the reset and learned that my pouch still worked when I treated it the way it was meant to be treated.
 I decided to go ALL in and jump right back on track.

-Today, I’m maintaining a weight right around 146.
+Today, I'm maintaining a weight right around 146.
 I lost my 96 pound regain on the back on track plan.
-Over the course of months, I slowly transitioned to the BE Easy plan.
+Over the course of months, thanks to the list of foods on the Inspire Diet Plan I transitioned into a new and balanced way of eating.
 I lost an additional 34 pounds in the process.
 I am an active participant in LIFE, not a bystander.

 My message to you today is that there is HOPE no matter where you are on your journey.
 If you're just starting out, you can learn from the mistakes of the tens of thousands in the regain group and avoid regain.
 If you're at goal, you can stay there.
 If you've regained, you can lose it no matter how much you have to lose.